imandra-ai/cme-mdp/ImandraIssues.md

     :load ImandraScripts/stuck.ml

-On my machine it gets stuck at the test case #14.
+On my machine it gets stuck at the test case #14 or #22.
 I've waited for an hour to make sure it is really really stuck.
 The culprit is the `lx86cl64` process eating 99% of the CPU and 537GB of memory.
-Denis has reported similar behavior (it was the test case #23 for him).
+Denis has reported similar behavior (it was the test case #22 for him).